prayashm97/YahooWeatherApp/README.md

 Copy app-release.apk to your Android device.

-Install the app on your android device.
+Install the app on your Android device.

 ```